kosivantsov/mybible-cli-java/README.md

 ## Credits and Thanks

 This tool would not be possible without the incredible work done by the creators of the [MyBible](https://mybible.zone) project.
-The **MyBible** name and module format are the intellectual property of the MyBible project.
+The **MyBible** name, icon and module format are the intellectual property of the MyBible project.

 This application was also inspired by [`diatheke`](https://wiki.crosswire.org/Frontends:Diatheke) and the [Crosswire Sword](http://www.crosswire.org/sword/index.jsp) project.